michel1991/ocp-java-11/interfaces/README.md

 Finally, option F is incorrect, as var and final can be used together.

-### What modifiers are implicitly applied to all interface methods that do not declare a body?
-(Choose all that apply.)
-* A. protected
-* B. public
-* C. static
-* D. void
-* E. abstract
-* F. default

-A method that does not declare a body is by definition abstract, making option E correct.
-All abstract interface methods are assumed to be public, making option B correct.
-Interface methods cannot be marked protected, so option A is incorrect.
-Interface methods can be marked static or default, although if they are, they must provide a body, making options C and F incorrect.
-Finally, void is a return type, not a modifier, so option D is incorrect.

-### Which functional interface has three generic types and an apply() method?
-* A. BiConsumer
-* B. BinaryConsumer
-* C. BiPredicate
-* D. BinaryPredicate
-* E. BiFunction
-* F. BinaryFunction

-BiFunction takes three generic types.
-Two are for the parameters, and one is for the return type.
-Options B, D, and F aren’t the names of functional interfaces in Java.

-### Which statements about default and private interface methods are correct?
-(Choose all that apply.)
-* A. A default interface method can be declared private.
-* B. A default interface method can be declared public.
-* C. A default interface method can be declared static.
-* D. A private interface method can be declared abstract.
-* E. A private interface method can be declared protected.
-* F. A private interface method can be declared static.

-A default interface method is always public, whether you include the identifier or not, making option B correct and option A incorrect.
-Interfaces cannot contain default static methods, making option C incorrect.
-Option D is incorrect, as private interface methods are not inherited and cannot be marked abstract.
-Option E is incorrect, as a method can’t be marked both protected and private.
-Finally, interfaces can include both private and private static methods, making option F correct.

 ### What are some advantages of using default interface methods?
 (Choose all that apply.)
 *  A. Automatic resource management
 *  B. Improve performance at runtime